898: Bitwise ORs of Subarrays

 Problem Statement

-, return the number of distinct bitwise ORs of all non-empty subarrays.
+Given an integer array arr, return the number of distinct bitwise ORs of all non-empty subarrays.

 A subarray is a contiguous non-empty sequence of elements within the array.
 The bitwise OR of a subarray is the bitwise OR of all integers in that subarray.